lucasrcezimbra/lucasrcezimbra.github.io/content/anotacoes/Testing Autonomous Coders (or AI SWE).md

     docker.all-hands.dev/all-hands-ai/openhands:0.16
 ```

-I created a (free tier) EC2 instance on AWS:
+Because I didn't review the code, and the Docker command needed some untrusted permissions, I created a (free tier) EC2 instance on AWS to run it:

 - OS: Amazon Linux 2023 AMI
 - Instance type: t2.micro